Skip to main content

 Intermediate

 Once a foundational understanding of your hormonal landscape is established, the integration of a therapeutic protocol begins.
 This process is a dynamic partnership with your own physiology.
-The goal is to provide targeted inputs that encourage your to return to a state of optimal function.
+The goal is to provide targeted inputs that encourage your endocrine system to return to a state of optimal function.

 Success is measured by observing how the body responds, using a more detailed set of biomarkers to track progress and make precise adjustments.
 This is where we move beyond simple levels and begin to analyze the intricate relationships between different biological markers.